 Woodward Addresses Criticism That He Should've Detailed Trump Interviews Earlier

-Famed journalist Bob Woodward is addressing criticism he's received for not promptly sharing with the public what the president told him about the coronavirus and the government's response in a series of interviews earlier this year.
+Famed journalist Bob Woodward is addressing criticism he has received for not promptly sharing with the public what the president told him about the coronavirus and the government's response in a series of interviews earlier this year.

 Woodward's new book, Rage, which details the interviews, is set for release Tuesday.